 The simple act of doing creative writing every day, will broaden your mind with numerous observations of people, places, and things.
 You will increase your imagination.
 Your vocabulary will grow as you search for the right word or phrase to describe something.
 Creative writing is good for the brain.

-A VENTURE IN SELF-DISCOVERY
+ADVENTURE IN SELF-DISCOVERY

 Creative writing is a venture into self-discovery.
 You want to make a conscientious effort to generate ideas and emotions as you write your daily scene.
 Open your heart with your words.
 Express your Innermost thoughts about what happened.
 That is what creative writing all about.
 Write how you felt in that moment.